Matthew-Hall/ahk-bingo/.github/README.md

 Changelog:

-2.2 - updater and feedback buttons.
+2.2 - feedback button (moved updater up)

 2.1 - Dark theme

 2.0 - will include a redesign and add new bingo cards

 1.9 - banner, and menu update.
 Select tokens to use by clicking them.
+Updater included.

 1.8 - a seed generator/ submission program.
 You can send your seeds to other users or use fun seeds.